altwajre/java/00-clean-architecture/02-programming-paradigms/03-paradigm-overview.md

 Structured programming imposes discipline on direct transfer of control.

-It replaces those jumps (goto) with the more familiar if/then/else and do/while/until constructs.
+It replaces the jumps (goto) with the more familiar if/then/else and do/while/until constructs.

 ## Object Oriented Programming